flix/book/src/creating-objects.md

 Flix resolves the constructor based on the number of arguments and their types.

-As a final example, we can write:
+As another example, we can write:

 ```flix
 import java.io.File